HDdev8/library-project/README.md

 ## Lessons Learned:

-I was proud of making a toggle button that changes the value of its corresponding Book instance.
+I was proud to make a toggle button that changes the value of its corresponding Book instance.
 I would like to refactor the code to be better organized.
 A later lesson says to refactor with Factory Functions, which I would like to do at some point.